it-sd-sqc/sqc-project-amorfordcvtc/README.md

 Anthony Morford

 This project will be a six-by-six grid representing a section of a Go board.

+## Data Source Heading
+-- [The Game of Logic by Lewis Carroll][https://www.gutenberg.org/ebooks/4763]

 ## ER Diagram
 ![ER-Diagram](docs/chapters.png)